Advanced-Machine-Learning-UBonn/day_02_exercise_reinforcement_learning/README.md

 # Exercise Reinforcement Learning
 This exercise explores Q-learning based on neural and table-based approaches.
+Use Vscodes preview for a proper rendering of the math.

 ### Q-Table based RL:
 #### Frozen-Lake: